Preston-Yu/G-CU/Arduino/README.md

 # GCU-Code
 ## Update History
+### Version 2.0
+- Add data normalized calibration function.
+- Add new IMU and MI sensor measurement function.(Board v2.0 or above)(In this version also used old IMU)
+- Pressure sensor data format default set to Four_Bytes_Sensors_Data.(In this version also can set to Two_Bytes_Sensors_Data)
+- RTC Chip Function default set to OFF.(In this version also can set to ON(except Board v2.0 or above))
 ### Version 1.0
 - Add IMU Sensor Data Measurement (Must using Board v1.1(including v1.0.R) or above)
 - Data transmission now uses little-endian byte order.